wgd3/kragle/docs/packer.md

 Once the container is built we can continue with using Packer to build the qcow2 image of the Kragle node.

+## Container Execution and Image Build

 ### Prerequisites
 1. `mkdir -p path/os` - Create a folder where the RHEL 7.1 ISO will be available for use in the container and Packer.
 2. `cp rhel-server-7.1-x86_64-dvd.iso path/os` - Copy the RHEL 7.1 DVD as-is.
 3. `chcon -Rt svirt_sandbox_file_t path` - Set the SELinux context on the directory.

-## Container Execution and Image Build
+### Docker execution arguments

-To execute a virtual machine and Packer in the container the following required options need to be set:
+To execute a virtual machine in the container the following required options need to be set:
 - [Privileged mode](https://docs.docker.com/reference/run/#runtime-privilege-linux-capabilities-and-lxc-configuration) (`--privileged=true`)
 - [Docker Volumes](https://docs.docker.com/userguide/dockervolumes/)
   - KVM device (`-v /dev/kvm:/dev/kvm:rw`)